-The planning and initial implementation of the Every Student Succeeds Act—which will take place over the next two years—requires attention from those who advocate on behalf of students with disabilities.
+The planning and initial implementation of the Every Student Succeeds Act (ESSA)—which will take place over the next two years—requires attention from those who advocate on behalf of students with disabilities.
 ESSA requires states to engage in "timely and meaningful consultation" with stakeholders in both the planning stage as well as implementation.

 Ensuring that students with disabilities are treated equitably under ESSA must be a top priority as this new law is implemented.
 The impact that ESSA will have on students with disabilities will depend in large part on the involvement and scrutiny advocates give to the development of their state accountability systems and state plans.